AkilarLiao/UnityURP-Procedural-DrawMeshInstancedIndirect/README.md

 If you need a ready-to-use, production-level system with:

 - Powerful **Compute Shader brush tools** for painting vegetation
-- Automatic terrain height & normal alignment
+- Automatic Ground(Any Mesh) height & normal alignment
 - Support for four vegetation types (billboard-based)
 - Built-in wind animation and large-scale character interaction
 - User-friendly Unity Editor integration